 While much of Bucharest changed beyond recognition after 1989, nothing compared to the transformation of Old Town/Lipscani during the boom years of the late naughties, which saw what was very much a no-go area with almost nothing to offer visitors into one of the Romanian capital’s liveliest entertainment districts.
 Much of that development, however, was ad hoc, as is so often alas the Bucharest way: posh restaurants and trendy clubs opened in buildings which looked as though they may fall down at any moment.

-All of that changed however in the wake of the fire at Colectiv in October, and a number of venues which were housed in buildings considered an earthquake risk (those with a red disc on them) have been (quite properly) forced to close by new legislation.
+All of that changed however in the wake of the fire at Colectiv in October of last year, and a number of venues which were housed in buildings considered an earthquake risk (those with a red disc on them) have been (quite properly) forced to close by new legislation.